The 8 Best Proofreading Courses for Editors and Writers

 🎯 Perfect for: those who want a comprehensive understanding of proofreading

-Proofreading Academy isn’t messing around — their flagship course covers everything from style guides and academic proofreading to getting the most out of Microsoft Word!
+Knowadays (previously known as Proofreading Academy) isn’t messing around — their flagship course covers everything from style guides and academic proofreading to getting the most out of Microsoft Word!
 It sounds strange, but getting to know the software and keeping up to date with the latest features could be crucial to your success as a freelance proofreader.
 Having attained the comprehensive set of skills taught in this course, you can keep your workflow smooth and your reputation professional — all of which are worth investing in.

 Proofreading and Copyediting 101 (Universal Class)

 🎯 Perfect for: aspiring proofreaders on a budget

 If you’re looking for something a bit less costly, check out Universal Class.
 Their assessment-based proofreading course comes with 14 lessons, each with a test that you have to pass to move on.
 Proofreading and copyediting are both covered, giving you a more diverse range of skills, AND you get a certificate upon completion (always a plus when it comes to job hunting).
 All this for the price of $80, which is quite a good bargain.